Jorge Ayala: Law enforcement apprehension

 Jorge Ayala was arrested in connection with a Chicago bank robbery.
 It was during this time that authorities were also searching for Griselda Blanco's top hitman, whom they only knew by the name of "Riverita".
 Soon after his capture, they realized that he was the assassin they had been looking for.

 Trial and sentencing

-Ayala made an agreement with Florida district attorney's office to testify against Griselda Blanco who had been charged with 3 counts of first-degree murder, but the case fell apart and was ultimately dismissed due to Ayala being involved in phone sex scandal with 2 secretaries that worked in the state's attorney's office.
+Ayala made an agreement with Florida district attorney's office to testify against Griselda Blanco who had been charged with three counts of first-degree murder, but the case fell apart and was ultimately dismissed due to Ayala being involved in a phone sex scandal with two secretaries that worked in the state's attorney's office.
 Ayala pleaded guilty in 1993 to three murders and was sentenced to life in prison with the possibility of parole after 25 years.
 If released, Ayala will be deported to Colombia.

 In popular culture

-A character based on Ayala, renamed to "Rudy", was briefly featured in Cocaine Godmother, a 2017 TV film loosely based on the life of Griselda Blanco Restrepo.
+A character based on Ayala, renamed to "Rudy", was briefly featured in Cocaine Godmother, a 2017 TV film loosely based on the life of Griselda Blanco.
+Martin Rodriguez plays Jorge 'Rivi' Ayala in the 2024 Netflix limited series titled Griselda.